 - Published on Thursday, May 10, 2012 00:00

-- Written by By Andrew O. De Guzman - Reporter
+- By Andrew O. De Guzman - Reporter

 U.S. District Court for the NMI Chief Judge Ramona V. Manglona has issued an opinion and order regarding a lawsuit filed by a man who suffered severe head and ribcage injuries after being assaulted by a police officer in 2010.In Sept.
 2011, Jin Dong Wang sued the CNMI government, the Department of Public Safety, the DPS commissioner in his personal capacity, former Officer Jesse Dubrall in his personal capacity, and 10 Does.

 Wang is represented by attorney Robert J. O’Connor.

 In his first amended complaint, Wang brought nine causes of action: 1) assault and battery against Dubrall, 2) false arrest against Dubrall, 3) emotional distress against Dubrall, 4) violation of federal civil rights by Dubrall in his individual capacity, 5) violation of federal civil rights by then-Commissioner Santiago Tudela, 6) negligence by DPS and Tudela, 7) violation of civil rights under the CNMI constitution against Dubrall, 8) violation of civil rights under the CNMI constitution against DPS, Tudela, and Doe defendants, and 9) negligence by DPS, Dubrall, Tudela, and Doe defendants.

 Debrall, who resigned from DPS after the 2010 incident, has denied the allegations against him.

 In her 26-page written opinion and order, Manglona granted the CNMI government’s motion to strike Jin Dong Wang’s demand for a jury trial.
 Wang’s claims against the commonwealth will proceed on a bench trial, the court said.